 For even more oomph, why not try linen bedsheets for a small bedroom idea?
 They will add a distressed, lived-in texture to your bed, and a touch of Bohemian chic to the overall look of your bedroom.
 What is even better is the range of colours to choose from.

 11. Use visual tricks to make a small bedroom feel bigger

-Proof that you can visually alter your small bedroom design to make the room feel taller?
+Proof that you can visually alter your small bedroom design to make the room feel taller...
 If you've got a small bedroom with a low ceiling (the two often go together), painting the lower half of the wall with a darker shade than that above dado height will make the room seem taller.
 Add to that vertical panels or subtle vertical stripes and the effect will be exaggerated.

 12. Be clever with space and install a window seat

 A window seat is a great addition to a small bedroom design.
 It can allow you to introduce seating where there might otherwise not be space, plus it can be built with hidden storage beneath a lift-up lid.